|Nutrition Facts (per serving)|

 If you prefer to buy syrup, many companies offer gingerbread as a flavor option.
 Amoretti, Davinci, and Torani are among the most common and may even be available at your local store.

-- 1 1/2 ounces spiced rum (or maple whiskey, ginger vodka)
+1 1/2 ounces spiced rum, or ginger vodka

 Make the Gingerbread Syrup